 Student savings plans can offer a much more affordable solution.
-Cengage Unlimited eTextbooks is the cost-saving student plan that includes four-month access to our entire library of over 14,000 eTextbooks, study tools and more—in one place, for one price.
+Cengage Unlimited eTextbooks is the cost-saving student subscription that includes four-month access to our entire library of thousands of eTextbooks plus study tools and more—in one place, for one price.
 For $69.99, less than the average price of one hardcopy textbook, a student gets online and offline access to quality learning materials across disciplines.
 That means the average student could potentially save about $1,100 per year by choosing to purchase Cengage Unlimited eTextbooks.
-And if students still want a hardcopy book, they can get up to four free hardcopy textbook rentals with the plan, they just pay $7.99 each for shipping and handling.
+And if students still want a hardcopy book, they can get up to four free hardcopy textbook rentals with the plan, they just pay shipping and handling per book.

 Seamless Learning Management System (LMS*) integration can also be an attractive feature for professors.
 Professors can integrate the full eTextbook or integrate at the chapter level (available for select titles), allowing all a student’s course materials to live in one place where they can be accessed on the first day of class.

 How do students feel about using eTextbooks?

 Beyond affordability, students appreciate the convenience of not carrying multiple physical textbooks and being able to access their learning materials anywhere.
 They also value the ability to easily find content by using the search feature and save important information with bookmarks and annotations.